paladin-t/b8/docs/manual.md

 ### Coroutine

 A coroutine is a special data type in BASIC8, which encapsulates an invokable routine or lambda.
-It's a programming component that generalize subroutines for non-preemptive multitasking, by allowing multiple entry points for suspending and resuming execution at certain locations.
-It obtains the execution flow when iterating on it, then keep executing until all invokable statements finished or it hands over the flow by itself.
+It's a programming component that generalizes subroutines for non-preemptive multitasking, by allowing multiple entry points for suspending and resuming execution at certain locations.
+It obtains the execution flow when iterating on it, then keeps executing until all invokable statements finished or it hands over the flow by itself.

-* `COROUTINE(invokable, ...)`: creates a coroutine
+* `COROUTINE(invokable, ...)`: creates a coroutine, with optional initialization arguments
 * `YIELD val`: yields from a coroutine, hands over the execution flow
 * `RETURN val`: returns from a coroutine
 * `START(co)`: starts a coroutine, which will be automatically scheduled by a dispatcher
-* `ABORT(co)`: aborts a coroutine
+* `ABORT(co)`: aborts an automatically dispatched coroutine
 * `MOVE_NEXT(co)`: iterates a coroutine for one step
 * `GET(co)`: gets current iterated value of a coroutine
-* `GET_ERROR(co)`: gets execution error of a coroutine
+* `GET_ERROR(co)`: gets the execution error of a coroutine
 * `WAIT_FOR_MS(ms)`: waits for certain milliseconds to dispatch next coroutine cycle

 Eg: